 The ideal commercial office space will both attract and retain tenants.
 But in today’s hyper-competitive business environment, investors and owners must consider where employees work.
-The layout, functionality, and aesthetics of office space all determine whether or not a tenant chooses your location and stays long-term.
+The layout, functionality, and aesthetics of an office all determine whether or not a tenant chooses your location and stays long-term.
 In this article, we’re exploring commercial office construction and build-outs: what they are, why they’re important, and how to finance each project.

 - Today’s Commercial Building Construction Trends